 POPULATION GROWTH

-VHAT'S GOING ON: Change since last period Based on a 2016 census data, the five-year growth rate for the RDOS since 2011 is 2.75%, up since the last five-year period's (2006 to 2011) growth rate of 1.57%.
-For the South Okanagan the rate increased to 2.47% up from 1.80%.
-RDOS population of 83,022 (growth of 2280 people since 2011) and for Plan area- 70,595 (growth of 1743 since 2011)
+INDICATOR

+WHAT'S GOING ON: Change since last period

+between 2016 - 2017 is 1.6%.

+% annual change in population

+The estimated growth rate for RDOS as a whole

+Total regional population for 2017

+Estimated RDOS population for 2017 = 87,628, up

+by 4606 since 2016.

-Population growth in the RDOS since 2006 has been much lower than was originally projected when the RGS was developed.
+Population growth in the RDOS since 2006 has generally been much lower than was originally projected when the RGS was developed.
 The projected growth at the time (for the RDOS as a whole) was based on an expected annual increase of 1.45%, which would result in an additional 29,000 residents by 2031; the projected average annual growth has been revised down considerably to approximately 0.6%.

-The current projections by BC Stats resume assumptions for more robust growth from 2016 to 2041, with an annual rate of 0.84%; the area are projected to add approximately 12,000 or 13,000 new residents by 2041.1 These figures do not include population numbers for on-reserve First Nations in the RGS area (Penticton Indian Band, Osoyoos Indian Band).
+The population estimates for 2017, from BC Stats, indicate that the majority of growth has occurred within the City of Penticton showing an increase of 2.4 % or 1500 new presidents.
+The second strongest growth is seen for the Town of Oliver at 1.9% or 319 residents.
+For 2017, BC Stats does not provide population breakdowns for Electoral Areas but does provide statistical population projections for municipalities and for the RDOS as a whole.
+The current projections by BC Stats resume assumptions for more robust growth from 2016 to 2041, with an annual rate of 0.84%; the areas are projected to add approximately 12,000 or 13,000 new residents by 2041.
+These figures do not include population numbers for on-reserve First Nations in the RGS area (Penticton Indian Band, Osoyoos Indian Band).

-Within the RGS Plan Area Penticton makes up approximately 48% of the population (Figures 5 and 6) with an increase of 884 new residents between 2011 and 2016.
-The Electoral Area populations have shown an increase of 180 new residents during the same time period.

 1 Population projections from BC Stats P.E.O.P.L.E. are only available at certain scales; projections for the RDOS have been used to develop projections for the RGS study area.

-Figure: RGS Study Area, population by sub-region, 2016 census data

-Figure: 10-Year Growth by area, 2006 to 2016
+Figure: Population Growth estimated between 2016 and 2017